Hypnic Jerks: How To Avoid Waking With A Jolt

 • Try to see the funny side (I do this myself).

 • Magnesium supplements have been helpful for some readers, as has rubbing magnesium oils or transdermal magnesium into the area where you most commonly twitch.
 One suggestion was to get a blood test to check if you have a deficiency.
+Disclaimer: please discuss supplementation with your doctor as there is no conclusive evidence that magnesium helps with hypnic jerks.

 • Assess your current diet.
 Make sure it’s healthy and balanced.
-Eat less sugary and salty foods.
+Eat less processed sugary and salty foods.
 Eat plenty of fresh fruit and vegetables.

 • If you follow a special diet, such as being vegan, pay particular attention to your vitamin and mineral intake, such as the B vitamins.
 Ensure your diet includes the right quantity, and preferably get your B vitamins through food rather than supplements if possible.